htcondor/htcondor/docs/man-pages/condor_submit.rst

     execution after migration to another machine.
     :index:`vm_macaddr<single: vm_macaddr; submit commands>`
  vm_macaddr = <MACAddr>
-    Defines that MAC address that the virtual machine’s network interface should have, in the standard format of six groups of two hexadecimal digits separated by colons.
+    Defines that MAC address that the virtual machine's network interface should have, in the standard format of six groups of two hexadecimal digits separated by colons.
     :index:`vm_memory<single: vm_memory; submit commands>`